rbouckaert/starbeast3/README.md

 9. Run BEAST on the saved XML file using
         ```beast/bin/beast -threads N starbeast3.xml```
-where `N` is the number of threads allocated to the parallel gene tree operator.
+where `N` is the number of threads allocated to the parallel gene tree operator (default 1).
 The gene trees are partitioned into `N` threads and operated on independently.

 10. MCMC convergence can be measured using Tracer (see [https://www.beast2.org/tracer-2/](https://www.beast2.org/tracer-2/)).

-11. The MSC model (including the species tree, gene trees, effecive population sizes, and branch rates) can be visualised using UglyTrees (see [https://uglytrees.nz/](https://uglytrees.nz/)).
+11. The MSC model (including the species tree, gene trees, effective population sizes, and branch rates) can be visualised using UglyTrees (see [https://uglytrees.nz/](https://uglytrees.nz/)).

 ![MSC model viewed using UglyTrees](tutorial/Fig4.png)